 Total Suspended Solids (TSS) – Total Suspended Solids are the solids in the water that can be trapped and will not pass through a filter.
 The suspended solids are contained in industrial wastes and municipal sewage.
 High amounts of TSS containing bacteria, nutrients, and pesticides can cause many problems for the aquatic life when entering the waterways.
 Additionally, high TSS can put your business out of compliance with federal, state or local regulations.

 TKN & TN – TKN Stands for the Total Kjeldahl Nitrogen.
 In wastewater, it is comprised of organic and ammonia nitrogen.
 TN stands for the Total Nitrogen.
 In wastewater, this is comprised of organic nitrogen, ammonia, nitrite and nitrate.
-If these constituents enter the waterways it can be extremely harmful to the aquatic life and the environment.
-By meeting TKN & TN requirements, your business will be in compliance and may avoid surcharge fees.
+Meeting TKN & TN as well as Phosphorus requirements have become a priority in recent years for discharge waters.

 The five parameters above are not the only characteristics that make up wastewater.
 Each waste stream is unique based on the origin and processes used during the generation of the wastewater. bioprocessH2O’s team of professional engineers can design, construct and install wastewater treatment systems customized to your treatment and water reuse needs.
-We offer a portfolio of technologies that can treat wastewater streams to meet federal, state or local regulations.
-No matter your industry, Food & Beverage, Oil & Gas, etc., getting the most out of your water should be something your business considers.
+We offer a portfolio of technologies that can treat wastewater streams to meet federal, state or local requirements.
+No matter your industry, Food & Beverage, Landfills, Pharmaceutical & Cosmetic, Agriculture & Aquaculture, Mining, Oil & Gas, etc., getting the most out of your water should be something your business considers.
 Click to see The Markets We Serve and how bioprocessH2O can help your business!